Why Web Viewer 2.0 Blocks Some Links

 If you do not control the website

 If another company, bank, dashboard vendor, school system, or software product owns the page, you usually cannot fix it yourself.
-The website owner has to decide whether they allow their page to appear inside embedded viewers.
+The website owner has to decide whether they allow their page to appear inside apps like Web Viewer.

 If you control the website